9 Festive Christmas Dinner Party Ideas

 3. Set the mood with a playlist

-All dinner parties need music, and the Bing Crosby Christmas classics are perfect to play in the background while you enjoy a meal with friends.
+All dinner parties need music, and the Bing Crosby Christmas classics are perfect for playing in the background while you enjoy a meal with friends.
 For more song inspiration, check out this Spotify playlist.
 You also can’t go wrong with Michael Buble and Mariah Carey’s Christmas albums.

 4. Give the gift of Christmas cocktails

 The tree isn’t the only thing that will be lit at your party.
 Get in the holiday spirit with festive spirits.
 Think sangria, hot cider, and mulled wine, and ditch regular old eggnog for eggnog coladas.
 Serve the drinks in holiday-themed stemless wine glasses and get some paper straws for extra flair.
 For an extensive list of decadent drink recipes, check out this slideshow on Delish.